Our favourite places to stay on this sleepy Cebu island.

 He has a cool and fun personality

-Honestly, he’s probably the cutest tour guide ever.
+Isn't he the cutest tour guide ever?!
 Even though he’s mostly reachable via WhatsApp, you can also try finding him on Facebook at @toyatowish17.
 Just check the Pages category since his name is in Chinese characters and would probably be hard for you to search.

 Also read: Best time to Visit Taiwan Based on Weather